-In this case, formulas given for have to be inverted.
+In this case, formulas given for need to be inverted.

-Note 1: Inverse of the normalised Gaussian cumulative distribution is implemented through a piecewise approximation.
+Note 1: The inverse of the normalised Gaussian cumulative distribution is implemented through a piece approximation.

-Note 2: Ro to be set to 1 m (0.001 km)
+Note 2: Ro is to be set to 1 m (0.001 km)

-Note 3: If after running the simulation it appears that the resulting coverage radius is equal or very close to the minimum distance or the maximum distance used in calculation of coverage radius, it is likely that there is a mistake in the values you provided.
-This can be solved by reducing the minimum distance or increasing the minimum distance used in calculation, so that the algorithm may find the corresponding coverage radius.
+Note 3: If after running a simulation it appears that the resulting coverage radius is equal or very close to the minimum distance or the maximum distance used in the calculation of the coverage radius, it is likely that there is a mistake in the values provided.
+This can be solved by reducing the minimum distance or increasing the minimum distance used in the calculation, so that the algorithm can calculate the corresponding coverage radius.

-Note 4: When setting the Rmin, Rmax values, please observe the validity range as appropriate for the selected propagation model.
-Otherwise SEAMCAT will produce the error message when starting a simulation.
+Note 4: When setting the Rmin, Rmax values, please observe the validity range for the selected propagation model.
+Otherwise SEAMCAT will produce a warning message when the simulation starts.

 Traffic-limited network

-The coverage radius (Interfering link) or (Victim link) is determined from the following equation:
+The coverage radius RmaxILT (Interfering link) or RmaxVLT (Victim link) is determined from the following equation: